 Effective April 1, 2009, if an otherwise eligible Employee (1) loses coverage under a Medicaid Plan under Title XIX of the Social Security Act; (2) loses coverage under State Children's Health Insurance Program (SCHIP) under Title XXI of the Social Security Act; or (3) becomes eligible for group health plan premium assistance under Medicaid or SCHIP, the Employee is entitled to special enrollment rights under a Benefit Plan Option that is a group health plan, and an election change to correspond with the special enrollment right is permitted.
-Thus, for example, if an otherwise eligible Employee declined enrollment in medical coverage for the Employee or the Employee's eligible Dependents because of medical coverage under Medicaid or SCHIP and eligibility for such coverage is subsequently lost, the Employee may be able to elect medical coverage.
+Thus, for example, if an otherwise eligible Employee declined enrollment in medical coverage for the Employee or the Employee's eligible Dependents because of medical coverage under Medicaid or SCHIP and eligibility for such coverage is subsequently lost, the Employee may be able to elect medical coverage under a Benefit Option for the Employee and his or her eligible Dependents who lost such coverage.
 Furthermore, if an otherwise eligible Employee and/or Dependent gains eligibility for group health plan premium assistance from SCHIP or Medicaid, the Employee may also be able to enroll the Employee, and the Employee's Dependent, provided that a request for enrollment is made within the 60 days from the date of the loss of other coverage or eligibility for premium assistance.
 Please refer to the group health plan summary description for an explanation of special enrollment rights.